To provide innovative, culturally competent holistic care that will empower men, women, and children to live safe, independent, and healthy lives.

-- Our emergency shelter provided comprehensive domestic violence services to 122 women and 92 children, while 173 low-income, homeless women and 290 children received shelter and assistance through our Family Support Center.
+- 99 low-income, homeless adults and 156 children received shelter and assistance through our Family Support Center Emergency Shelter.

-- The Bottomless Closet provided free clothing and job readiness assistance to 442 women and 269 men who were re-entering the workforce.
+- The Bottomless Closet provided free clothing and job readiness assistance to 101 women and 45 men who were seeking employment

 Contact the Milwaukee Women's Center at 414-671-6140 to learn more about our services or to speak to a domestic violence crisis counselor 24/7.